KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Dictation-Article.md

 ### ...perform dictation

-Dictation works differently in apps, where microphone access is available, and in keyboard extensions, where mic access is unavailable.
-You can use a ``DictationService`` to perform dictation from both a keyboard extension, as well as in the main app.
+Dictation works differently in an app, where microphone access is available, and in a keyboard extension, where it's not.
+You can use a ``DictationService`` to perform dictation from both your keyboard extension and the main app.

-> Important: Before you can perform dictation, you must configure your app to require the correct permissions.
-This is described further down.

 To make your keyboard extension start dictation, just call ``DictationService/startDictationFromKeyboard()`` or trigger a ``KeyboardAction/dictation`` action.
-This will open the main app, perform dictation, then (try to) return to the keyboard once it's is done.
+This will open the main app, perform dictation, then (try to) return to the keyboard and apply the result.

-To make an app perform dictation that is started by the keyboard, just apply a `.keyboardDictation` modifier to the root view.
-You can also call ``DictationService/startDictationInApp()`` to perform dictation directly within the app.
+Dictation will work automatically if you set up KeyboardKit with a ``KeyboardApp``, as is described in <doc:Getting-Started-Article>, and set up the app to handle dictation, as described further down.

+### ...manage keyboard/app navigation

+Due to Apple's restrictions on how apps can interact with eachother, KeyboardKit Pro will use ``KeyboardHostApplication`` to *try* to identify the keyboard host application, then navigate back to it using a deep link.

+If the host application is *not* known or can't be opened, the user can still tap the top leading back arrow to navigate back to the last app.
+If the ``DictationContext`` `keyboardHostApplication` is nil, your app should point your users to that back arrow.

+See the <doc:Host-Article> for more information on which apps that are currently supported, and how to add more apps to this database.

-### ...configure your app to handle dictation
+### ... set up dictation

 This section describes how to set up an app to start dictation from its keyboard extension and perform the dictation in the main app.